Construction Site Falls

 Falls account for one-third of all on-the-job fatalities for workers.

 Every year, more than 200 construction workers are killed and more than 10,000 seriously injured in the U.S. as a result of a work-related fall.
 The figures have been higher than average in recent years.
-According to the Census of Fatal and Occupational Injuries, between 2011 and 2013, there were 846 fall-related fatalities in the U.S. construction industry, rising from 262 in 2011 to 290 the following year and 294 in 2013.
+According to the Census of Fatal and Occupational Injuries, there are more than 400 fall-related fatalities in the U.S. construction industry, each year.

 - A self-employed handyman fell from an 8-foot stepladder while performing roof repairs on a residential home.
 As he fell, he struck his head on the front walkway and died.